etherpush/ERC20-Tokens/README.md

 # Hint

-Anyone Can Send A Pull Request To This Repositoriy, But Make Sure The Format Ss The Following:
+Anyone Can Send A Pull Request To This Repositoriy, But Make Sure The Format Is As The Following:

 ```
   "ETH": {